Duncan Macpherson: Career

-Born in Toronto, Macpherson dropped out of high school in 1941, at age of 17 to join the Royal Canadian Air Force and serve in World War II.
+Born in Toronto, Macpherson dropped out of high school in 1941, aged 17 to join the Royal Canadian Air Force and serve in World War II.
 While stationed in England, he began taking art classes, and also studied the cartoons of British cartoonist David Low.
 He left the army in 1946.

 In 1947, with the death of his father he briefly took over the family textile business.
-In 1948, he studied at the school of Boston Museum of Fine Arts and also in that year he began working for Montreal Standard.
+In 1948, he studied at the school of Boston Museum of Fine Arts and also in that year he began working for the Montreal Standard.
 In 1950, he continued his course of study at the Ontario College of Art.
 In 1958, he joined the Toronto Star where readers tended to identify with "the poor little guy" in his cartoons.
 His work has been described as "a combination of Mary Poppins, Mark Twain, and Attila the Hun" with "peerless draftsmanship in the classical tradition — savagery made sublime". but his humour always was directed against pomposity of all kinds.
 Terry Mosher, the editorial cartoonist who draws under the name Aislin, in his book Professional Heckler: The Life and Art of Duncan Macpherson wrote of him:"Macpherson drew as well, if not better, than any other Canadian artist who comes to mind.
 He combined that talent with a diamond-drill wit".
 "He inspired me and a generation (or two) of others working in the same field".

 In 1965, Macpherson exhibited his work with its bold and distinctive brushwork at the Art Gallery of Toronto (later renamed the Art Gallery of Ontario).
 Among the books published by the Toronto Star and Macpherson of his work was MacPherson: World Events Reportage Drawings the Editorial Cartoon by John Brehl (1966).
 In 1969, Macpherson's Canada by Macpherson was published by The Star.
 In 1971, he produced a series of 100 drawings and 15 watercolours documenting the Front de libération du Québec trial.
 In 1978, Macmillan published Editorial cartoons 1978: 136 selected cartoons by Macpherson.
 In 1980, he retired from the Toronto Star for the first time.
 That same year, the Public Archives Canada (now Library and Archives Canada) did a travelling exhibition of his work titled A Daily Smile.
 On April 25, 1993, Macpherson retired a second time from the Star, and died eight days later.

 There is a Duncan Macpherson fonds at Library and Archives Canada.
 The archival reference number is R5671.
 The material in the fonds dates from 1958 to 1988.
 It consists of 1,399 drawings and 18 watercolours.
 In 2013, aided by the R. Howard Webster Foundation and the Toronto Star newspaper, the McCord Museum purchased and made available online a complete collection of Duncan Macpherson editorial cartoons, known as the Duncan Macpherson Fonds in the McCord Museum, 751 caricatures and illustrations created by Macpherson.